whyspia/whyspia-journal-and-docs/mission.md

 ## give and receive quests 🧙‍♂️

-- A quest can be anything; for example: "the first 3 people to do a backflip in front of me all get $50."
+- A quest can be anything; for example: "_the first 3 people to do a backflip in front of me all get $50._"

 - There can be no money involved or you can reward people for completing your quests.